trojan-xs/minecraft-backup-script/README.md

 # minecraft-backup-script
 This script is used to back up and archive your Linux Minecraft server!
-Written in Bash with the help of ChatGPT.
+Written in Bash with the assistance of our beloved ChatGPT.

-# Usage
+# Installation
 ```
 git clone https://github.com/trojan-xs/minecraft-backup-script.git
 ```

 # Usage
 This script is used with crontab.
 Specify the frequency of execution through crontab.